 Seniors without transportation and anyone limited in their ability to visit the library due to illness, surgery, or disabilities are eligible to receive free delivery of library materials at their home or residential facility.
 Homebound patrons must live in Bloomingdale and have a valid library card.
 Call the Adult Services Department at 630-924-2730 or fill out our online application to set up homebound service.

 Don’t see what you want in the catalog?
 We can borrow items from library collections nationwide.
 Ask a librarian to help or request the item through WorldCat.
 Note: Interlibrary loan is available for Bloomingdale Public Library cardholders only.

 Notary service is available at no charge to library patrons at the Adult Services Reference Desk.
 Please call the Reference Desk at 630-924-2730 to check notary availability.
 Occasionally, notaries are unavailable on nights and weekends.

 To have a document notarized, please follow these steps:

 - Do not sign or date the form ahead of time.
 Notaries typically must witness the document being signed.

 - All people signing must be present.

-- You must bring current and valid photo identification.
+- Bring unexpired, valid photo identification.
 Photo IDs must be issued by the state or federal government and have a valid signature.
 The ID name must match or have more information than the document.